carueda/gpdviz0/README.txt

 The gpdviz-client.jar library provides a high-level API for data providers to interact with a Gpdviz endpoint.
 Test programs are included for demonstration.

-Pre-requisites
+== Pre-requisites ==

-Subversion, Apache Ant, and Google Web Toolkit are installed on your system.
+No binary distribution is yet provided.
+You will need Subversion, Apache Ant, and the Google Web Toolkit installed on your system to build Gpdviz.
+Then you will need a servlet container to deploy and run Gpdviz.

-Building and running
+== Building and running ==

 	# get a copy of the code:
 	$ svn checkout http://gpdviz.googlecode.com/svn/trunk/gpdviz